Advocacy Explained

 Please call Voiceability on 01274 888017.

-Our 1-2-1 advocates work across the District and we always use accessible rooms.
-We do not pay travel costs but we do have limited funds for sign language translation and translation for people whose first language is not English.
+Our 1-2-1 peer support workers operate across Bradford District & Craven, where possible we use accessible rooms.
+We do not pay travel costs, but we do have limited funds for sign language translation and translation for people whose first language is not English.
 We also work with other organisations whenever possible to share resources and make sure that access issues do not prevent someone receiving support.

 We believe that there is something very powerful about disabled people receiving support from another disabled person.